 I know that is easier said than done.
-If you cannot contact your attorney or there is no response from an attorney – don’t start posting things on social media asking or making complaints.
-If someone from the other side of the law suit sees this, it may give them ideas on how to aggressively litigate your case while you may be dealing with this.
+If you cannot contact your attorney or there is no response from an attorney – don’t start by posting things on social media asking or making complaints.
+If someone from the other side of the law suit sees you doing this, it may give them ideas on how to aggressively litigate your case while you may be dealing with this.

-Recall your last conversation with your attorney
+Second, do you recall your last conversation with your attorney?

-Did they recommend you go late on your mortgage?
+Do you remember anything about the conversation?
 Did they say they may be in court a lot during the week you are trying to contact them?
 Are you able to reach anyone at that lawyer’s office?
 Can you physically visit the office and walk in?
 What was the last status update you received from them or their staff?
 How about pleadings/motions?

 I am trying very hard to not scare you, but this part will.
 Gather everything and bring it to the consultation with your attorney.
 Insist on an in person consultation.
 If you think you have enough information – you may not.
 If you walk in empty handed, bring a note pad.
 It is very important, going forward, to get as much information about your case.
 You may find that you were represented very poorly and that what you were told does not match reality.
 This is sadly the case in many situations.
 The goal here is to get information and be in a position to react to it.

-Be Honest with Your Goals
+Be Honest with Your Goals.

 Latest posts by Bryant H. Dunivan Jr., Esq. (see all)